worksap-ate/docker-registry-ui/README.md

 docker run -d -p 80:5000 -e CORS_ORIGIN odk211/docker-registry
 ```

-We have already deployed it to our [github pages](http://worksap-ate.github.io/docker-registry-ui/#/).
+We have already deployed this web-ui to our [github pages](http://worksap-ate.github.io/docker-registry-ui/#/).

 - Please set your docker-registry IP at "Set Registry IP" option.
 - And you can use the Web UI.